5 Tips for Managing Canine Separation Anxiety

 Why Separation Anxiety Needs To Be Managed

 Separation anxiety in dogs is like any other anxiety issue — it’s a fear based behavior.
-If you or anyone you know has suffered from anxiety you know how exhausting and serious it is — especially when left untreated.
+If you or anyone you know has suffered from anxiety you know how exhausting and serious it can be — especially when left untreated.

-Dogs with separation anxiety panic when their owner leaves, and sadly that panic can continue for hours.
-That’s a terrible way to live, and it has serious implications when it comes to their overall well being.
+Dogs with separation anxiety panic when their owner leaves, and that panic can continue for hours.
+And that anxiety can have serious implications when it comes to a dog’s overall well being.

 Assess The Severity Of Your Dog’s Separation Anxiety